 The QUICKI calculator measures a patient's insulin sensitivity based on their fasting insulin and glucose levels, obtained from a blood sample.
-QUICKI stands for Quantitative Insulin Sensitivity Check Index (which means that QUICKI index repeats index twice) and was developed in 2000 following a study by Katz et al. Read the article below to find out more about insulin sensitivity index, what does insulin resistance mean, and what are health consequences associated with it.
+QUICKI stands for Quantitative Insulin Sensitivity Check Index (which means that QUICKI index repeats index twice) and was developed in 2000 following a study by Read the article below to find out more about insulin sensitivity index, what does insulin resistance mean, and what are health consequences associated with it.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace professional medical advice.

 Insulin sensitivity is the opposite of insulin resistance.
 Insulin sensitivity indicates how sensitive the body's cells are when they respond to insulin, where:

 - High insulin sensitivity allows the cells of the body to use blood glucose more effectively and reduces blood sugar; and

 - Low insulin sensitivity is associated with high blood sugar levels, as cells don't absorb the amount of glucose they should.